Rick Berg

-Richard Alan Berg (born August 16, 1959) is an American businessman and politician who served as the U.S. representative for from 2011 to 2013.
+Richard Alan Berg (born August 16, 1959) is an American businessman and politician who previously served as the U.S. representative for from 2011 to 2013.
 Berg served on the House Ways and Means Committee.
 He is a member of the Republican Party.
 Before his election to Congress in 2010, he served in the state North Dakota House of Representatives, with stints as majority leader and speaker.
 On May 16, 2011, Berg announced his run for the United States Senate seat being vacated by Democratic incumbent Kent Conrad but lost narrowly to Democrat Heidi Heitkamp on November 6, 2012.
+Berg also served as interim president of North Dakota State University from February to May of 2026.

 Early life and education

 Berg was born in Maddock and raised on a farm in Hettinger.
 His father was a large animal veterinarian and his mother was a writer.
 His grandfather immigrated to the United States from Norway.

 Berg graduated from Hettinger High School.
 He earned a wrestling scholarship to the North Dakota State College of Science.
 He attended for a year before transferring to North Dakota State University, where he graduated with a Bachelor of Arts degree in agricultural economics.